Libraries In The Digital Age: Embracing Change While Preserving Tradition

 Now:

-Digital preservation has emerged as a key strategy for ensuring the protection of rare and delicate books.
+Digital preservation is a key strategy for protecting rare and delicate books.
 Through digitisation efforts, libraries can create high-quality digital copies of fragile manuscripts and historical documents.
-These digital archives not only preserve the content but also reduce the need for physical handling, minimising the risk of damage over time.
-Additionally, digital formats allow for widespread dissemination, making historical materials accessible to a global audience.
+These digital archives preserve the content and reduce the need for physical handling, minimising the risk of damage over time.
+Additionally, digital formats allow for widespread dissemination, making historical materials accessible globally.

 e) Data Management and Analytics